odpi/egeria-docs/site/docs/guides/developer/runtime-connectors/audit-log-store-connector.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->

-# Audit Log Store Connectors
+# Writing Audit Log Store Connectors

 The *audit log store connectors* provide a common interface to an audit log destination.
 It is used by the [OMAG Server's](/egeria-docs/concepts/omag-server)'s [audit log](/egeria-docs/concepts/audit-log).